The Role of Personal Development in Sales

 • Watch your diet.
 Hire a nutritionist or personal trainer who can set up a plan and keep you on target.

 Interpersonal troubles don’t go away when you go to work.
 Troubles at home can be consistent distractions.
-On the other hand, a good social and/or family life can be a much-needed sanctuary, place to reset, and support system.
+On the other hand, a good social and/or family life can be a much-needed sanctuary, place to reset, and a support system.

 Make time for your family and friends.
 If you know you have trouble with managing relationships, get help.
 As you know, relationships in sales are key.
 The troubles that you have in client/work relationships can be a mirror for what is going on in your personal relationships.

-Do not let one area of your life prove to be the weak link that sabotages your success.
-Prioritize developing relationship skills, taking good care of your body, and better understanding what makes you tick.
 It may not be the most natural thing for you to do.
-But once you maintain a habit of personal development, you will find that not only will you begin to exceed your goals, but you will be happier in the process!
+But once you maintain a habit of personal development, you’ll find that not only will you begin to exceed your goals, but you will be happier in the process!

 Image Attribution